 Skip to content

-Early Hick Lexicon, Alphabetical
+Early Hick Lexicon

 The Early Hick lexicon, as attested, consists of mostly noun forms.
 These nouns can represent a wide range of meanings, including actions, properties, or relationships, which are traditionally the domain of verbs, adjectives, and adverbs in other languages.